qasimwarraich/VAMR_Summary/VAMR.md

       matrix, the eigen values and another rotation matrix.

 4. What is the aperture problem and how can we overcome it?
+    - When we can no longer tell where the template has moved.

 5. What is optical flow?
     - Optical flow is tracking of every single pixel in the image that can be